 Lower training intensity

 Lower or adjust the training intensity as the season progresses.
 During the preseason it is normal to train harder to pick up condition levels, but when you are in the middle of the season you have to watch this area closely.
 Lower intensity a bit when you have more than one game per week, increase intensity during international breaks.
 That way you will keep the condition on a stable level.

 During a long and hard season, it is advised to apply a rotation system.
 Players that sit around a 90% condition level can play, but keep in mind that these players will get injured faster.

 So, why take the risk to play him, if you have a talented player in the squad that could use the experience.

 Keep track of your schedule and mark the important matches.
 That way you can rest your most important players and have them in top condition for optimal performances.

-Note: don’t be fooled by the players who got a knock.
+IMPORTANT: Don’t be fooled by the players who received a knock.
 These players can have a condition level of 40%, but if you wait a little longer the level will rise again up to the normal level.
 Check the body language widget during a match to find out how a player is feeling after a knock.
 This will generally tell you how he is feeling.

 Improving your facilities decreases the risk of injuries.
 Sounds cheesy right?
 But, trust us.
 The better the facilities, the less injuries will occur during training.
 Facilities cover the training pitch, weight room and other areas.